-The project provides support for women who have experienced domestic abuse, who are no longer in the relationship, and consider themselves safe.
+The project provides support for women aged 18+ living in Salford who have experienced domestic abuse including victims and survivors, who are no longer in the relationship, and consider themselves safe.

 The service is inclusive and open to all women, diverse communities and members of the LBTQ+ community.

 Female survivors are supported throughout an 8 week awareness raising training programme delivered in a group.
 The Indigo team uses a trauma-informed approach to ensure a safe and nurturing environment.
 Additional 1-2-1 key working support is available, with referrals into other specialist services where required.

 Women accessing the programme are supported to develop insight and understanding into their own experiences of domestic abuse, with emphasis on the complex mechanics involved in emotional and psychological abuse, manipulation, coercion and controlling behaviour.

 Through group discussion, participants go through a process of validation by sharing their own personal experiences in a supportive and non-judgemental setting.